In This Article About Service Connection

-Our veterans disability benefits lawyers use doctors reports on just about every appeal we file.
-Doctors reports can be used to prove you have a service connected disability.
+Our veterans disability benefits lawyers use doctors’ reports on just about every appeal we file.
+Doctors’ reports can be used to prove you have a service-connected disability.
 Other times we use specialized doctors to prove that a condition actually came from military service.
 We regularly use doctors that have specializations as well, such as oncologists, cardiologists, gastroenterologists, neurologists, pathologists, and more.
-Doctors reports can also be used to show secondary service connection for your other impairments.
-The doctor’s report may detail how a client’s direct service connected disability caused the secondary service connected disabilities.
+Their reports can also be used to show secondary service connections for your other impairments.
+A well-written report may detail how a client’s direct service-connected disability caused the secondary service-connected disabilities.

 Many veterans will find that their military records are incomplete when they attempt to service connect a disability.
-Buddy statements can be used to prove events happened in service that are missing from your records.
+Buddy statements can be used to prove events that happened in service that is missing from your records.
 Many PTSD claims use buddy statements to prove that an enemy ambush or IED attack happened.
-Buddy statements can be written by people you served with who were at the event too.
+Buddy statements can be written by people you served with who were at the event.
 Sometimes reports of attacks were never made or they were never entered into the service member’s records.
-Either way, a buddy statement can help you prove your disabilities are service connected if records are missing.
+Either way, a buddy statement can help you prove your disabilities are service-connected if records are missing.

 Vocational Expert Reports